8 Best Golf Simulators Under $5000 – 2026 Reviews & Buying Guide

 What Is Included

-The Swing Caddie SC4 is the latest and most powerful budget launch monitor by Voice Caddie.
+The Swing Caddie SC4 PRO is the latest and most powerful budget launch monitor by Voice Caddie.
+It’s an upgrade to the original SC4, providing more data in the app, better data accuracy, and new enhanced app features.

 What Is Included

-The SC4 offers many visualization features within its companion app, and it also integrates with E6 CONNECT and OptiShot Orion for your benefit.
-It includes voice output, a barometric pressure sensor, and a remote that enables you to operate the launch monitor from a distance.
+Voice output, a barometric pressure sensor, and a remote that enables you to operate the launch monitor from a distance are other benefits offered by this system.

-Your space will need to fit whatever size enclosure you choose, and you’ll need to be able to make a swing with your longest club.
-In addition, you’ll need enough depth to accommodate the SC4, although the good news is that it requires less depth than most other radar-based devices.
+In addition to the usual space requirements (depends on the enclosure size), you’ll need enough depth to accommodate the SC4 PRO, although the good news is that it requires less depth than most other radar-based devices.

 For golfers that appreciate an onboard display but are still constrained by a tight budget, you can’t do much better than this package.